Trip Facts

 Meals : Breakfast, Lunch, and Dinner

-After an early breakfast, we begin our overland journey to Syabrubesi, the starting point of the Langtang Valley trek.
-This scenic drive offers stunning views of terraced hillsides, lush forests, and distant Himalayan peaks.
-As we navigate the winding mountain roads, we’ll pass through charming rural villages and observe locals going about their daily farming activities—a true cultural immersion.
+After an early breakfast, we begin our scenic drive to Syabrubesi, the starting point of the Langtang Valley trek.
+This drive offers stunning views of terraced hillsides, lush forests, and distant Himalayan peaks.
+As we navigate the winding mountain roads, we’ll pass through charming rural villages and observe locals going about their daily farming activities.

 The drive is both adventurous and visually rewarding, with countless opportunities for photography and taking in Nepal’s diverse landscapes.
 Get ready for a memorable day of travel into the heart of the Himalayas.